zapier/visual-builder/docs/_docs/integration-checks-reference.md

 <b><u>M</u></b>arketing | Public-facing information, such as the app title, description, and logo.
 The intent of these rules is to give Zapier users a consistent style among texts and images across all public integrations.
 They're more likely to block you from going public.
 Connected <b><u>A</u></b>ccounts | Connected accounts that are linked to your integration.
 We verify these to ensure the authentication is working.
 <b><u>S</u></b>tats | Usage stats, such as the number of users your integration has.
 These are more likely to block you from going public.
-<b><u>T</u></b> - Zap History | Data in your Zap History, produced by live Zaps.
+<b><u>T</u></b> - Zap History | Data from runs in your Zap History, produced by live (enabled) Zaps.
 These are more likely to block you from going public.
 The "T" checks are named as such for historical reasons.
 Zapier now shows tasks in the Zap History.
 <b><u>U</u></b>ser | Things in the developer's (your) account, such as Terms of Service acceptance.
 <b><u>L</u></b>ifecycle | The lifecyle state of your integration or its versions, such as the visibility (private, pending, or public) and the version state (deprecated, non-production, or production).
 <b><u>Z</u></b>ap | Things related to Zaps, such as the trigger samples you pulled into the Zap editor.